Christian David

-Christian David (1692–1751) was a German Lutheran missionary, writer and hymnwriter.
-He travelled as a missionary of the Herrnhuter Brüdergemeine, the Moravian Church, to Greenland and to Native Americans.
-He is known as the author of hymn stanzas that were included in "Sonne der Gerechtigkeit" in 1932.
+Christian David (Kristián David; 17 February 1692 – 3 February 1751) was a German-Czech missionary, writer and hymnwriter.
+He travelled as a missionary of the Moravian Church to Greenland and to Native Americans.
+He is known as the author of hymn stanzas that were included in Sonne der Gerechtigkeit in 1932.

+Biography

-David was raised in the Catholic Church.
+David was born on 17 February 1692 in Ženklava.
+His mother was Czech and his father was German.
+He was raised in the Catholic Church.
 He worked as a carpenter and a soldier.
 He was impressed by the pietist movement and converted in 1714.
-In 1722, he helped refugees from Moravia to escape the counter reformation to Saxony.
-There, he was a co-founder of the Herrnhuter Brüdergemeine, working closely with of Nikolaus Ludwig Graf von Zinzendorf.
+In 1722, he helped refugees from Moravia to escape the Counter-Reformation to Saxony.
+There, he was a co-founder of the Herrnhuter Brüdergemeine, working closely with of Count Nicolaus Zinzendorf.
 David went as a missionary of the Herrnhuter Brüdergemeine to Greenland and to Native Americans, among other places.
 On a mission to Greenland, he cofounded in 1733 the settlement Neu-Herrnhut, with Matthias Stach and Christian Stach.

 David wrote a hymn "Seyd gegrüßt, zu tausendmahl" (Be welcome, a thousand times), published in 1728.
 Two centuries later, Otto Riethmüller chose two of its stanzas for the hymn "Sonne der Gerechtigkeit", published first in 1932 in a song book for young people, Ein neues Lied (A new song), and later in many hymnals.
 An additional stanza was added to the hymn in an ecumenical version in 1971.